tristand246/tristand246.github.io/README.md

 ## Getting started

 This walkthrough is intended for Windows, the process of setting up on other operating systems may vary.
+Firstly:

 - Create a new folder, this will hold all our necessary files in order to host the Resume.